 Castro Street is also home to the Mountain View Center for the Performing Arts, whose year-round entertainment schedule ranges from plays performed by Palo Alto’s widely acclaimed TheatreWorks to dance performances by the Smuin Ballet and musical programs by an eclectic mix of national and local groups.

 Fans of outdoor concerts gravitate to Mountain View’s Shoreline Amphitheatre, just east of Highway 101, where big-name acts take the stage in the late spring and summer.
 Outdoor enthusiasts also flock to the park during daylight hours to hike and enjoy scenic views of San Francisco Bay.

 Although there's more to Mountain View than just science and technology, that doesn’t mean left-brained folks are left out of the fun.
-The Computer History Museum traces the evolution of computing, while the NASA Ames Visitor Center offers an out-of-this-world experience, with its cutting-edge aerospace exhibitions and interactive displays covering past and current space missions.
+The Computer History Museum traces the evolution of computing, while the NASA Ames Visitor Center is the place to purchase unique NASA gifts and view iconic NASA artifacts.